 3. Historic city church – St Giles’ Cathedral

-4. Streets full of musician, kilt shops, cashmere scarf, traditional pubs and amazing Scottish people.
+4. Streets full of musicians, kilt shops, cashmere scarf, traditional pubs and amazing Scottish people.

 5. Castle hill looks straight out of Harry potter movie

 7. At the world’s largest collection of Scotch Whiskies

 8. Mirror Tricks